-- Do not ever tight yourself to the kite in a permanent manner without an emergency quick release device, you should always be in a position to let go of the kite rapidly in a case of an emergency (tangled lines, wind to strong, injury...).
-To achieve that, regularly check your material, insure the quick release is not worn out, regularly rinse your material.
+- Do not ever tie yourself to the kite in a permanent manner, or any heavy or fixed object.
+You should always be in a position to let go of the kite rapidly in a case of an emergency (tangled lines, wind to strong, injury...).
+To achieve that, regularly check all components, ensure the quick release is not worn out, regularly rinse your material.
 But keep in mind that every quick release safety system should work in combination with a leash, which allows you to keep your kite attached to you.
 This leash should also be releasable in case of an emergency.
-Every F-one bar is equipped with the ACTIVE5 system security which allows you to cancel the power of your kite and also a quick release. - Do not try to grab a kite by its lines.
-Under tension they can be as lethal as a razor blade. - This kite is not a flying device (paraglide) or floatation devise and should not be used as such. - Do not go sailing alone.
+Every F.one bar is equipped with the Life Line system security which allows you to cancel the power of your kite quickly with minimal effort. - Do not try to grab a kite by its lines.
+Under tension they can be as lethal as a razor blade. - This kite is not a flying device (paraglide) or floatation devise and should not be used as such. - Never go riding alone: It is strongly suggested to ride with someone who could eventually call for assistance in case of an emergency.